No international trains departing from Greece. — latimes.com

 Union-Ivkoni, www.union-ivkoni.com

-MTT: mttsofia.com *MTT also travels to other destinations in Greece, such as Agrinio, Amfissa, Arta, Ioannina, Kalamata, Kalambaka, Karditsa, Katerini, Lamia, Larisa, Nafpaktos, Patra, Serres, Trikala, Volos.
+MTT: mttsofia.com in cooperation with Simeonidis *MTT also travels to other destinations in Greece, such as Agrinio, Amfissa, Arta, Ioannina, Kalamata, Kalambaka, Karditsa, Katerini, Lamia, Larisa, Nafpaktos, Patra, Serres, Trikala, Volos.

 • Other destinations from Greece to Sofia

 The Central Bus Station of Sofia says buses depart daily to Athens (Atina) on its website at www.centralnaavtogara.bg, which has an English version.
-International destinations can be accessed in right upper corner, listing the following cities in Greece:
+Language options and International destinations can be accessed in right upper corner for:

 Agrinio, Amfissa, Arta, Corinth/Korinthos, Drama, Igoumenitsa, Kalamata, Kalambaka, Karditsa, Katerini, Kavala, Kylini, Lamia, Larissa, Megalopoli, Messini, Metsovo, Nafpaktos, Neapoli, Patra, Piraeus, Pyrgos, Serres, Tripoli, Trikala, Veria and Volos.